binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 * Most of that time has been 7 days a week, two full time jobs
 * I donated PurpleTeam `local` to OWASP in Q1 2021
 * PurpleTeam `cloud` went to market in Q4 of 2021
 * I couldn't get the publicity that was needed to get enough customers on-board to make `cloud` financially viable plus family relationships were getting strained.
-So I donated `cloud` to OWASP in Q1 2022
+So I'm in the process of donating `cloud` to OWASP currently
 * So now the community gets to reap the benefits of a production ready hosted security regression testing SaaS that you can plug into your build pipelines to continuously test your web apps and APIs